 Now, is this mind boggling?
 I mean, up on Mount Sinai, God is in the process of giving the commandments to Moses and these people now have made a molten image, they have called it their god, and they’ve given this image credit for bringing them out of Egypt.

-And the historical background here, there was a bull god in Egypt and it was very potent, it was very powerful and so, Aaron probably, now, notice carefully, they are not worshipping the bull.
+And the historical background here, there was a bull-god in Egypt and it was very potent, it was very powerful and so, Aaron probably, now, notice carefully, they are not worshiping the bull.

 So, the next day, the people rose early and notice, now, they’re going to sacrifice burnt offerings and they presented fellowship offerings.
 And afterward, they sat down to eat and drink and they got up to indulge in revelry.

 It’s a very interesting word.
 All the worship they’ve known is what they’ve watched happen in Egypt or what they’ve heard about in Canaan.

 And what they did, when they couldn’t see, when they couldn’t control, when they couldn’t tame God, they made an image and after they made the image, then they sacrificed animals, they shed blood, they offered it to this thing they could see, and they had this sense of, we’re in control again and then the pagan revelry, that is just one of those words that talk about immorality, because every worship of idols always leads to immorality.
 Jot down, if you will, 1 Corinthians 10:20.
 The Apostle Paul, when he talks about idols and things offered to idols, he says, literally, there was real power and there were demonic spirits behind it.

 Put in your margin also Ephesians 5:5 and 6.
 Where he talks about, as us, as we walk in fellowship and truth with Christ, he says, no immoral or greedy or impure person.
 And then the little phrase, which are idolaters, will inherit the kingdom of God and Christ.